 - You invoice your client and send a copy of the invoice to a factoring company, like CapitalPlus.

-- CapitalPlus sends you about 70-80% of the invoice value in cash funds you can immediately use.
+- CapitalPlus sends you 70-80% of the invoice value in cash funds you can immediately use.
 You’ll typically receive your funding within a matter of hours.

 Banks typically see construction as a space too risky for their taste.
-Even if they have an appetite.
-Before approving a loan, the bank will look at your company to determine if it’s financially sound.
-The size, age and credit worthiness of your business will be scrutinized.
+Even if they have an appetite, before approving a loan, the bank will look at your company to determine if it’s financially sound.
+The size, age, and creditworthiness of your business will be scrutinized.
 And if your loan is finally approved, it can take a month or more and you’ll have to pay it back, with interest.

 Back to blog